GeorgeHop/react-native-country-codes-picker/README.md

 ```

 You can add your lang. if you need !!!
 But after that make a PR please, it will help other people.

+# Testing

+If you are using this package and need to target one of the components in your automated tests, we currently do provide a `testID` for the following components:
+- The wrapping `FlatList` component: 'countryCodesPickerFlatList'
+- The country search `TextInput` component: 'countryCodesPickerSearchInput'